12-Hour Recorder (12-Hour Register):

 Push buttons appear most commonly on a chronograph watch.
 The top button usually stops or starts the chronograph while the bottom button would reset the chronograph.

 Quartz is a movement in a watch where the watch is powered by a quartz battery.

-A Bezel that be turned.
-There are many differentiations of a rotating Bezel.
+A bezel that be turned.
+There are many differentiations of a rotating bezel.

 A part of an automatic watch that winds the movements mainspring.

-A crystal made of synthetic sapphire.
-A crack resistant and scratch resistant substance that will protect the face of the watch.
+A crystal made of synthetic sapphire, a crack resistant and scratch resistant substance that will protect the face of the watch.

 Screw Lock Crown:

-Is a crown that can be screwed into the case of the watch which will make the watch watertight.
+A crown that can be screwed into the case of the watch which will make the watch watertight.